Powder metallurgy: Sintering

 After compaction, powdered materials are heated in a controlled atmosphere in a process known as sintering.
 During this process, the surfaces of the particles are bonded and desirable properties are achieved.

 Sintering of powder metals is a process in which particles under pressure chemically bond to themselves in order to form a coherent shape when exposed to a high temperature.
 The temperature in which the particles are sintered is most commonly below the melting point of the main component in the powder.
 If the temperature is above the melting point of a component in the powder metal part, the liquid of the melted particles fills the pores.
 This type of sintering is known as liquid-state sintering.
 A major challenge with sintering in general is knowing the effect of the process on the dimensions of the compact particles.
 This is especially difficult for tooling purposes in which specific dimensions may be needed.
 It is most common for the sintered part to shrink and become denser, but it can also expand or experience no net change.

-The main driving force for solid state sintering is an excess of surface free energy.
+The main driving force for solid-state sintering is an excess of surface-free energy.
 The process of solid-state sintering is complex and dependent on the material and furnace (temperature and gas) conditions.
 There are six main stages that sintering processes can be grouped in which may overlap with one another: 1 initial bonding among particles, 2) neck growth, 3) pore channel closure, 4) pore rounding, 5) densification or pore shrinkage, and 6) pore coarsening.
 The main mechanisms present in these stages are evaporation, condensation, grain boundaries, volume diffusion, and plastic deformation.

+During this process, a number of characteristics are increased including the strength, ductility, toughness, and electrical and thermal conductivity of the material.
+If different elemental powders are compact and sintered, the material would form into alloys and intermetallic phases.
+As the pore sizes decrease, the density of the material will increase.
+As stated above, this shrinkage is a huge problem in making parts or tooling in which particular dimensions are required.
+The shrinkage of test materials is monitored and used to manipulate the furnace conditions or to oversize the compact materials in order to achieve the desired dimensions.
+Although, sintering does not deplete the compact part of porosity.
+In general, powder metal parts contain five to twenty-five percent porosity after sintering.